StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: Empirical Study on TSGs

 \subsection{Tool Usage and Query Templates}

 This section aims to understand the tools involved in incident diagnosis by following TSGs, corresponding to the tools that will be presented for the agent.

 As shown in Fig. \ref{fig:combined_distributions} (c), service log data retrieval is the most frequent operation for SREs.
-At Microsoft, service logs are stored in a high-performance database, organized in tables with numerous columns.
-SREs can use a specialized query language, i.e., KQL, to write complex queries that often include table joins, filters, and aggregations.
+At Microsoft, service logs are stored in a high-performance database based on the Kusto engine \cite{kusto_kql}, organized in tables with numerous columns.
+SREs can use the Kusto Query Language (KQL) to write complex queries that often include table joins, filters, and aggregations.
 These queries are typically provided as templated code blocks in the TSGs for manual execution.
 An SRE can copy the template into a data explorer, populate it with parameters from the incident report, and execute the query.

 As shown in Fig. \ref{fig:combined_distributions} (d), these query templates constitute, on average, $\sim$35.85\% of the total tokens per TSG.
-This reflects the widespread adoption of this log storage engine within Microsoft.
-In fact, a similar finding is also observed from a recent work \cite{yuxuan2024xpert}.
-Besides service logs, metric data, such as service availability or latency, is another commonly used data source for both incident detection and diagnosis, as seen in Step 4 of the example TSG.
+We identified a total of 405 query templates across the TSGs in our study, averaging 4.4 queries per TSG.
+These queries exhibit significant complexity, with a mean length of 26.6 lines of code and a maximum of 109 lines.
+This reflects the widespread adoption of this log storage engine within Microsoft, also observed in a recent work \cite{yuxuan2024xpert}.
+Besides service logs, metric data, such as service availability or latency, is another commonly used data source for both incident detection and diagnosis, as seen in Step 4 of the example TSG in Fig. \ref{fig:example_tsg}.

 SREs use DevOps tools to check for ongoing deployments and find relevant pull requests (PRs) or code changes, as illustrated in Step 3 of the example TSG in Fig. \ref{fig:example_tsg}.
 While other tools are explicitly referenced in TSGs, the Code Interpreter (CI) is often an unstated but necessary tool.
 After obtaining various incident data, an SRE may write code or use tools like spreadsheets to perform simple data analysis.
 We consider all such operations that can be handled with a code interpreter.
 Examples include estimating correlations between time-series data (Step 4.2 in Fig. \ref{fig:example_tsg}), calculating data distributions, and detecting significant metric fluctuations.